Strengths and Weaknesses for Job Interview: 3 Key Takeaways

 By acknowledging your weaknesses and demonstrating proactive efforts to address them, you convey a growth mindset and resilience

-List of weaknesses you can mention in your job interview:
+Below is a list of 15 weaknesses you can mention in your job interview without hurting your chances.

 Self-criticism & perfectionism | Difficulty with saying “No” | Over-reliance on specific tools or methods |